syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/ToolbarCustomization.md

 ---
 layout : post
-title : ToolbarCustomization in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to customize toolbar in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor documentation : ug
+title : ToolbarCustomization in Syncfusion SfImageEditor in Xamarin.Android description : Learn how to customize toolbar in Syncfusion Xamarin.Android ImageEditor (SfImageEditor) Control, its elements, and more. platform : xamarin.android control : ImageEditor documentation : ug
 ---

-## ToolbarCustomization
+# ToolbarCustomization in Xamarin.Android ImageEditor

 You can customize the color palette, toolbar visibility and appearance of each toolbar item.